 I’m sharing my personal, professional development plan as inspiration for yours.
 I also welcome constructive feedback. 🙂

 Without further adieu, here is my training facilitator professional development plan – draft 1.
 It will change as I change, adapt, grow, and expand.
 I think that’s normal, don’t you?

 |Objectives…||Bulleted list of what I’ll do|

 Self-Assessment.
-Conduct a self-assessment to aggregate my current skills and identify the knowledge and skills gaps I currently have.
+Conduct a self-assessment to aggregate my current skills and identify my current knowledge and skills gaps.

 Steps to meet objective 1:

 • Research the requirements/trends skills, attributes, and knowledge to become a part-time adjunct instructor.

 • Compare my existing skill set to those requirements.

 • Create pathways and plans to bolster areas in which I must improve.